NZMSA/2017-Phase-1-Module-2/6. Integrate Database to solution/6.4 Integrating Easy Tables with Xamarin.Forms (POST Request)/README.md

 # 6.4 Integrating Easy Tables with Xamarin.Forms (POST Request)

-## 6.4.1 Posting timeline data
+## 6.4.1 Posting Hot Dog Information
-To post a new timeline entry to our backend, we can invoke a `InsertAsync(notHotDogModel)` method call, where `notHotDogModel` is a NotHotDogModel object.
+To post a new notHotDogModel entry to our backend, we can invoke a `InsertAsync(notHotDogModel)` method call, where `notHotDogModel` is a NotHotDogModel object.

 Lets create a `PostHotDogInformation` method in our `AzureManager.cs` file